Days: Wednesday, October 22nd Thursday, October 23rd Friday, October 24th

 Vadim Issakov, Braunschweig University of Technology, Germany

-IEEE MTT-S Distinguish Lecturer
+IEEE MTT-S Distinguished Microwave Lecturer

 "mm-Wave System and Circuit Design for Highly-Integrated Radar Transceivers"